modal-labs/modal-client/.github/pull_request_template.md

 ## Release checklist

-If you intend for this commit to trigger a full release to PyPI, please ensure that they following steps have been taken:
+If you intend for this commit to trigger a full release to PyPI, please ensure that the following steps have been taken:

-- [ ] Version file has been updated with the next logical `X.Y.Z` version
+- [ ] Version file (`modal_version/__init__.py`) has been updated with the next logical version
 - [ ] Changelog has been cleaned up and given an appropriate subhead

 ---